jitterdev/kitsune/README.md

 [9]
 + you gain the ability to double jump.
-+ modifiers to your walking speed also apply while you're airborne.
 - your armor toughness is half as effective.
 - your powers cost more xp.